When it comes to closers, when will managers learn?

 — Bill Shaikin (@BillShaikin) October 16, 2017

-Every time I read that, I cringe.
+Maddon also said after the game that he's not always against using his closer in a tie game.
+But every time I read that tweet, I cringe.
 A little embarrassed for Joe Maddon, and a little silly for being embarrassed for somebody clearly smarter than me.

 Davis was only available for one inning, Maddon says, which reduces -- slightly -- the benefit of using him in a tie game.
 That's one thing.